 All I did was have them hang off the side of a box.
 I poked a hole with a screwdriver and then fed the florist wire through.
 Make sure to give it a little twist so the pinecone doesn't fall off.

 There are so many uses for these white pinecones!
-Keep in mind that you have the eye screw so can easily put an ornament hook in it.
-I will be putting some on my tree and hanging some on my garland.
+Keep in mind that you have the eye screw, so can easily put an ornament hook in it.
+I will put some on my tree and hang some on my garland.

 I might try making different colors in the spring and use the painted pinecone flowers to make a pretty wreath.
 I'll share soon!